Legal Notice & Privacy Policy

 Firefox: Delete cookies to remove data that websites have stored on your computer

-We have activated the functions for advertising reports in Google Analytics.
-The reports on demographic characteristics and interests contain information on age, gender and interests.
-This allows us to get a better picture of our users without being able to assign this data to individual persons.
-You can find out more about the advertising functions at https://support.google.com/analytics/answer/3450482?hl=de_AT&utm_id=ad.
+We've turned on the advertising reporting features in Google Analytics.
+The reports on demographics and interests give us details about age, gender, and interests.
+This helps us get a better picture of our users, without being able to link this data to individual people.
+You can learn more about these advertising features here: https://support.google.com/analytics/answer/3450482?hl=de_AT&utm_id=ad.

-If you click on the following deactivation link, you can prevent Google from recording further visits to this website.
-Please note: Deleting cookies, using the incognito/private mode of your browser or using a different browser will result in data being collected again.
+If you click on the following opt-out link, you can stop Google from tracking further visits to this website.
+Heads up: Deleting cookies, using your browser's incognito/private mode, or using a different browser will cause data to be collected again.

-We have concluded a direct customer contract with Google for the use of Google Analytics by accepting the "Data Processing Addendum" in Google Analytics.
+We've signed a direct customer agreement with Google for using Google Analytics by accepting the “Data Processing Addendum” in Google Analytics.

-You can find out more about the data processing addendum for Google Analytics here: https://support.google.com/analytics/answer/3379636?hl=de&utm_id=ad
+You can find more about the Data Processing Addendum for Google Analytics here: https://support.google.com/analytics/answer/3379636?hl=de&utm_id=ad

 Google Analytics Google Signals Privacy Policy

-We have activated Google signals in Google Analytics.
-This will update the existing Google Analytics features (advertising reports, remarketing, cross-device reports and reports on interests and demographics) to receive aggregated and anonymized data from you if you have allowed personalized ads in your Google Account.
+We've activated Google Signals in Google Analytics.
+This updates the existing Google Analytics features (like advertising reports, remarketing, cross-device reports, and reports on interests and demographics) to give us aggregated and anonymized data from you, as long as you've allowed personalized ads in your Google Account.

-The special thing about it is that it is cross-device tracking.
-This means that your data can be analyzed across devices.
-By activating Google signals, data is collected and linked to your Google account.
-For example, Google can recognize when you view a product on our website via a smartphone and only buy the product later via a laptop.
-Thanks to the activation of Google signals, we can launch cross-device remarketing campaigns that would otherwise not be possible in this form.
-Remarketing means that we can also show you our offer on other websites.
+What's cool about this is that it's cross-device tracking.
+This means your data can be analyzed across different devices.
+When Google Signals is activated, data is collected and linked to your Google Account.
+For example, Google can then tell if you view a product on our website using your smartphone and then buy it later on a laptop.
+Thanks to Google Signals, we can run cross-device remarketing campaigns that wouldn't be possible otherwise.
+Remarketing means we can show you our offers on other websites too.

-Google Analytics also uses Google signals to collect additional visitor data such as location, search history, YouTube history and data about your actions on our website.
-This enables Google to provide us with better advertising reports and more useful information about your interests and demographic characteristics.
-This includes your age, what language you speak, where you live and what gender you are.
-Social criteria such as your profession, your marital status or your income are also included.
-All these characteristics help Google Analytics to define groups of people or target groups.
+With Google Signals, Google Analytics also collects other visitor data like your location, search history, YouTube history, and info about what you do on our website.
+This gives us better advertising reports from Google and more useful details about your interests and demographics.
+This includes your age, what language you speak, where you live, or your gender.
+Plus, it adds social criteria like your job, marital status, or income.
+All these features help Google Analytics define groups of people or target audiences.

-The reports also help us to better assess your behavior, wishes and interests.
-This enables us to optimize and adapt our services and products for you.
-This data expires by default after 26 months.
-Please note that this data is only collected if you have allowed personalized advertising in your Google account.
-This is always aggregated and anonymous data and never individual data.
-You can manage or delete this data in your Google account.
+These reports also help us better understand your behavior, wishes, and interests.
+This allows us to optimize and tailor our services and products for you.
+This data usually expires after 26 months.
+Please note that this data collection only happens if you've allowed personalized advertising in your Google Account.
+It's always about aggregated and anonymous data, never data about individual people.
+You can manage or delete this data in your Google Account.

-Our primary goal is to secure and protect our website for you and for us in the best possible way.
-To ensure this, we use Google reCAPTCHA from Google Inc. For the European region, the company Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all Google services.
-With reCAPTCHA we can determine whether you are really a flesh and blood person and not a robot or other spam software.
-By spam we mean any unsolicited information that is sent to us electronically.
-With the classic CAPTCHAs, you usually had to solve text or picture puzzles to verify your identity.
-With reCAPTCHA from Google, we don't usually have to bother you with such puzzles.
-In most cases, all you have to do is tick a box to confirm that you are not a bot.
-With the new Invisible reCAPTCHA version, you no longer even have to tick the box.
-You can find out exactly how this works and, above all, which data is used for this in the course of this privacy policy.
+Our main goal is to keep our website as safe and secure as possible for both you and us.
+To make sure of that, we use Google reCAPTCHA from Google Inc. For Europe, Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all Google services.
+With reCAPTCHA, we can figure out if you're a real person and not a robot or some other spam software.
+By "spam," we mean any unwanted electronic info that comes our way without us asking for it.
+With classic CAPTCHAs, you usually had to solve text or image puzzles to prove you weren't a bot.
+But with Google reCAPTCHA, we usually don't have to bother you with those puzzles.
+In most cases, you just need to tick a box to confirm you're not a bot.
+And with the new Invisible reCAPTCHA version, you don't even have to tick a box anymore!
+You can find out exactly how this works and, more importantly, what data is used for it, later in this privacy policy.

 What is reCAPTCHA?